phoffer/crystalized_ruby/README.md

 Proof of concept (and more work coming!) for writing a Ruby extension in Crystal.
 This doesn't use FFI.
 There's some problems, and it's pretty rough for now, but it's going to keep improving.

-I'd like to get this to a point that it's incredibly simple and quick to write something and have it working,
+I'd like to get this to a point that it's incredibly simple and quick to write something and have it functional.

 # How to get this working